erlang-china/rebar_plugin_gitconf/README.md

 *steps*

-1.  put the rebar_gitconf.erl into rebar's src dir
+1.  put the rebar_gitconf.erl into rebar's src dir.
-2.  modify the rebar.erl, put some command descriptions (optional)
+2.  modify the rebar.erl, put some command descriptions (optional).
-3.  modify ebin/rebar.app, add `rebar_gitconf` to section of `modules` and `app_dir`
+3.  modify ebin/rebar.app, add `rebar_gitconf` to section of `modules` and `app_dir`.
+4.  rebuild your rebar and enjoy it.